ChinnaswamyAshok/MachineLearning/README.md

 # MachineLearning_Python
-This repository contains my Machine Learning projects and proof of concepts
+This repository contains Machine Learning projects and Proof of Concepts in PYTHON